 I’m a lawyer.

 I’ve worked as an attorney in public and private practice for nearly twenty years.
 Between 2006 and 2010, I worked in the Civil Division of the Attorney General’s Office of the Northern Mariana Islands and ultimately became Chief of the Division.
 For the next four years, I worked as an Assistant District Attorney in Middlesex County, where I witnessed first-hand the problems with our criminal justice system.
 I have since been in private practice, specializing in employment law and criminal defense.
 I have successfully secured justice for victims of discrimination and wrongful termination in the workplace and helped people who could not afford an attorney.
 This experience inspired me to seek public office: to make a change for my community and the State of Massachusetts toward progressive and common sense reforms to our criminal justice system.

 I’m a husband and a dad.

-I have been married to my wonderful wife, Julie, since 2013.
-Together we have a son named Henry who was born in 2015.
+I have been married to my wonderful wife, Julie, since 2015.
+Together we have a son named Henry who was born in 2016 and a son named Harry, who was born in 2018.
 We live in the Back Bay and we love to take walks around our neighborhood and take trips to the Esplanade and the Museum of Science among other places.
-It has been a true joy to show Henry all that the district has to offer.
+It has been a true joy to show our boys all that the district has to offer.
 I feel incredibly lucky to have such a fantastic family.